Beyoncé’s Best Albums Ranked

 Picture: Getty

 THE ARC of a pop career is rarely one of steady growth and healthy development – the fireworks tend to be front-loaded, the sparks slowly falling away over time.
 Beyoncé Knowles-Carter, however, has been an exception to this dispiriting rule, a global pop star – approximately 200 million record sales behind her – whose vision has evolved with each album, whose cultural impact has intensified with each year.
-Her last two records, 2016’s Lemonade and this year’s Renaissance, have dramatically driven her ongoing transforma-tion, opening up her work in new and acutely resonant ways by amplifying black music, history and woman-hood, style and content syncing up to rare effect.
+Her last two records, 2016’s Lemonade and last year’s Renaissance, have dramatically driven her ongoing transforma-tion, opening up her work in new and acutely resonant ways by amplifying black music, history and woman-hood, style and content syncing up to rare effect.

 Born in Houston in 1981, Beyoncé started participating in dancing and singing competitions from the age of seven.
 “I was often the only black girl, and it was then that I started to realise I had to dance and sing twice as hard,” she said in 2021.
 “I had to have stage presence, wit, and charm if I wanted to win.
 I started taking voice lessons from an opera singer at nine.
 By 10, I had already recorded at least 50 or 60 songs in the recording studio.”
 She started to sing with girl-group Girl’s Tyme aged eight, failing to win TV talent show Star Search; by 1996, they had mutated into Destiny’s Child under the managerial eye of Beyoncé’s father Mathew Knowles.
 A trio of Beyoncé, Kelly Rowland and Michelle Williams in their final form, they profoundly influenced the sound of millennial R&B – not least because of Beyoncé’s distinctively staccato vocals.